isrlab/stedy/Docs/UserGuide.md

       ```matlab
       g = [0;0;-9.806];
       ```
       The user can choose to avoid having gravity in his simulation environment by making it a vector of zeros.
+Generally, we assume the gravity vector to be in the negative z direction.

 8. **tData.F**: Scalar with possible values: 0 and 1.
 If 0, no external force present.
 If 1, external forces are present in the environment and the user will have to accordingly create 2 files *extF_eq.m* and *ext_F.m* detailing the forces acting on the nodes at equilibrium and during simulation respectively.
 The reader is encouraged to go through the example files for the ball and arm for a better understanding of how this is done.
       ```matlab